Peter Smith (computer scientist): Music

-Personal life
+Personal life and death

-Family

-Peter Smith was born in 1956.
-He has always lived in Sunderland where he and his late wife Marie raised three children, two daughters and one son.
-He now has a granddaughter and grandson and greatly enjoys his family life.
+Peter Smith was born on 19 September 1956.
+He always lived in Sunderland, where he and his late wife Marie raised three children, two daughters and one son.
+He had a granddaughter and grandson and greatly enjoyed his family life.

-Spinal injury

-In 2016, Peter fell down the stairs at his family home, sustaining a spinal cord injury which left him paralysed from the neck down.
-He now has 24 hour care at home and since his injury, he has worked closely with the Spinal Injuries Association (SIA) who have supported him in regaining his independence.
+In 2016 Smith fell down the stairs at his family home, sustaining a spinal cord injury which left him paralysed from the neck down.
+He had 24-hour care at home and since his injury, he worked closely with the Spinal Injuries Association (SIA) who have supported him in regaining his independence.